Frequently Asked Questions

 - Significant personal hardship

-How do I process a Complete Withdraw from ASC?
+How do I process a Complete Withdraw from ASU?

 If a student wants to withdraw from Adams State University, he/she will need to adhere to the following:

-- If the student is on-campus, he/she will need to come to the Office of Student Affairs to start the process.
+- If the student is on-campus, he/she will need to come to the Office of Student Services to start the process.

-- The Student Affairs Office will circulate the withdrawal forms to the various offices on campus to complete the drop.
+- The Student Services Office will circulate the withdrawal forms to the various offices on campus to complete the drop.

 When is the last day to process a Complete Withdrawal?